How to Break into the Cybersecurity Industry in Florida

 Are you working in a related field?
 People with experience in technology or IT probably already have many of the skills and knowledge needed to thrive in the cybersecurity field.
 However, there are many industry-specific certifications that can help you stand out in the cybersecurity job market.
 You can choose to self-study or take a quick refresher class, or you can commit to a more structured and comprehensive cybersecurity course.

 Are you new to the tech field?
-You can gain in-depth knowledge and hands-on skills by training with structured career-prep programs like the University of Central Florida Cyber Defense Certificate, which is designed to help you gain the in-demand skills that IT security recruiters look for in candidates.
+You can gain in-depth knowledge and hands-on skills by training with structured career-prep programs like the University of Central Florida Cyber Defense Certificate program, which is designed to help you gain the in-demand skills that IT security recruiters look for in candidates.

 With 100% live and online classes, our part-time cybersecurity program will take you from novice to cybersecurity professional in just 10 months.
 You will be taught by experts working in the field, and train on a state-of-the-art virtual platform that includes cyber labs and threat simulations that mimick real-world scenarios.